Who is Oscar Onley? The talented Scottish climber breaking through at the Tour de France

 “The team have a lot of confidence in me, and maybe sometimes I need to have a little bit more confidence in myself.
 But that’s starting to come now and I’m starting to see my place in the peloton and finding my way.”

-The team have insisted throughout this Tour that Onley is riding a “relaxed GC”, without any pressure on his shoulders, and that voyage of discovery of what exactly he’s capable of continues this week as the race hits the Alps.
+The team have insisted throughout this Tour that Onley is riding a “relaxed GC”, without any pressure on his shoulders, and that voyage of discovery of what exactly he’s capable of continues this week, with one major day of climbing in the Alps left on Friday.

 And with the retirement of Romain Bardet, Picnic PostNL’s veteran climber and GC rider, Onley is coming of age at just the right time - along with fellow 22-year-old British talent Max Poole, who represent a bright future for British GC hopefuls.